 A genetic mutation is a change in the base sequence of a DNA molecule.

-DNA is a long molecule with two sugar–phosphate strands the wind around each other to form a twisting ladder shape called a helix.
-Inside the helix, attached to the sugar–phosphate background, are four DNA bases, adenine (A), guanine (G), cytosine (C), and thymine (T).
+DNA is a long molecule with two sugar–phosphate strands that wind around each other to form a twisting ladder shape called a helix.
+Inside the helix, attached to the sugar–phosphate backbone, are four DNA bases, adenine (A), guanine (G), cytosine (C), and thymine (T).
 Its structure is shown in Figure 1.
 Within DNA molecules, the order and number of the bases can create genes which contain the genetic information to create characteristics and traits.

 DNA sequences that encode information for creating characteristics are called “genes.”
 A gene is a sequence of DNA that codes for a particular protein, which in turn will produce a particular characteristic or version of a characteristic.
 For example, our genes are responsible for determining our eye color, natural hair color, and blood type and even play a role in how tall we can grow!

-A gene is a sequence of DNA that contains the information needed to produce a functional unit, for example, a protein.
+A gene is a section of DNA that contains the information needed to produce a functional unit, for example, a protein.
 It is the functional unit of heredity.